SaloniSharma2001/SD-Discrete-Topic/README.md

 Biased prefers **Redis** for its advanced features (persistence, data structures) but suggests **Memcached** for simple, high-performance caching due to its scalability.

-fter we centralized session management and served the same codebase from all our servers, we created an Amazon Machine Image (AMI) from one of them.
+After we centralized session management and served the same codebase from all our servers, we created an Amazon Machine Image (AMI) from one of them.
 This AMI acts as a master template for launching new instances.
 Now, whenever we start a new instance, we simply deploy the latest code, and it’s ready to go.

 <H3> Using a WebSocket server inside a database to handle storage or expose DB functionality is not a good idea in most cases.
 Here’s a detailed breakdown of why it’s discouraged, both conceptually and practically. </H3>